Jean E. Karl: Editor

 Ursula K. Le Guin had published the first Earthsea book with the California small press Parnassus in 1968.
 The second, third, and fourth books were published by Atheneum in 1971, 1972, and 1990.

 The Tombs of Atuan (1971) earned a Newbery Honor and The Farthest Shore (1972) a National Book Award in category young people's literature.
 Ms. Le Guin lists five other books published by Atheneum, 1976 to 1992 "(major books only, principal US editions only)".

 Anne McCaffrey had published two Dragonriders of Pern books with Ballantine in 1968 and 1971, and had a contract for one more.

 Karl hoped to attract more female readers to science fiction by providing the right characters.
 Around 1974 she solicited "a story for young women in a different part of Pern".
 McCaffrey worked up a languishing false start as Dragonsong and they contracted for a sequel before it was out in 1976.

 Dragonsinger and Dragondrums followed in 1977 and 1979.

+Beginning in 1973, Karl edited five Patricia A. McKillip books including the author's first novel in 1974 The Forgotten Beasts of Eld after it was rejected by an adult publisher.
+It won the first World Fantasy Award for Best Novel.